Unparliamentary language: Avoiding unparliamentary language

-Clare Short implicitly accused the Employment minister Alan Clark of being drunk at the dispatch box shortly after her election in 1983, but avoided using the word, saying that Clark was "incapable".
+Clare Short implicitly accused the Employment minister Alan Clark of being drunk at the despatch box shortly after her election in 1983, but avoided using the word, saying that Clark was "incapable".
 Clark's colleagues on the Conservative benches in turn accused Short of using unparliamentary language and the Speaker asked her to withdraw her accusation.
 Clark later admitted in his diaries that Short had been correct in her assessment.
-In 1991, Speaker Bernard Weatherill adjudged that usage of the word "jerk" by Opposition leader Neil Kinnock was not unparliamentary language.
+In 1991, Speaker Bernard Weatherill adjudged that usage of the word "jerk" by Opposition leader Neil Kinnock, who had applied that epithet to Robert Adley, was not unparliamentary language.